 - Having derogatory removed off credit reports will definitely look great and boost credit scores

-- However, when someone applies for a mortgage loan, they need to disclose any public records such bankruptcy, foreclosure, tax liens, judgments even if they are no longer reported on credit report
+- However, when someone applies for a mortgage loan, they need to disclose any public records such as bankruptcy, foreclosure, tax liens, judgments even if they are no longer reported on a credit report

 I have personally witnessed bankruptcies and foreclosures completely deleted from a consumer’s credit report just months after they were recorded.

 - When borrowers apply for a mortgage, the mortgage application will specifically ask whether mortgage applicant has filed bankruptcy and/or had a foreclosure

 - This questionnaire that is on page 4 of 1003, the mortgage application, needs to be answered truthfully

 - Mortgage Loan Applicants who have gotten bankruptcy and/or foreclosure removed from the credit report and answer they have not filed bankruptcy and/or foreclosure on the questionnaire but have, this will get discovered when the lender does a national third-party public records search